nixworks/public/news/2011/02/21/README.md

 ##### Mount Bulusan
 ### [Mount Bulusan on the island of Luzon in the Philippines erupts. ](/news/2011/02/21/mount-bulusan-on-the-island-of-luzon-in-the-philippines-erupts.md)
-_Context: Philippines, Mount Bulusan, Luzon_
+_Context: Mount Bulusan, Luzon, Philippines_

 ##### Mali
 ### [At least thirty people are killed in a stampede at a Mali stadium following a sermon by a leading Muslim imam. ](/news/2011/02/21/at-least-thirty-people-are-killed-in-a-stampede-at-a-mali-stadium-following-a-sermon-by-a-leading-muslim-imam.md)
-_Context: imam, Muslim, Mali_
+_Context: Muslim, Mali, imam_

 ##### Tunisia
 ### [Tunisia asks Saudi Arabia to extradite former President Zine El Abidine Ben Ali who was ousted in January. ](/news/2011/02/21/tunisia-asks-saudi-arabia-to-extradite-former-president-zine-el-abidine-ben-ali-who-was-ousted-in-january.md)
-_Context: Zine El Abidine Ben Ali, Tunisia, Saudi Arabia_
+_Context: Saudi Arabia, Tunisia, Zine El Abidine Ben Ali_

 ##### DR Congo
 ### [A court in the Democratic Republic of the Congo sentences an army colonel to 20 years imprisonment for crimes against humanity. ](/news/2011/02/21/a-court-in-the-democratic-republic-of-the-congo-sentences-an-army-colonel-to-20-years-imprisonment-for-crimes-against-humanity.md)